abrie/e-quots/README.md

 Use E-QUOTS here: https://abrie.github.io/e-quots

 ## Future
 E-QUOTS was built with data export as a priority.
-At present the exported data is CSV, and likely requires additional processing to be useful.
-Future enhancements could faciliate management of collected data; enabling search, statistics and charts.
+The data is exported as CSV, which requires further processing to be useful.
+A future version could faciliate management of collected data; enabling search, statistics and charts.

 ## License
 APIC and CDC created the original PDFs using funding from a Centers for Disease Control and Prevention (CDC) Contract (#200-2016-89676).